-With a rich mythological history of selkies (“seal folk”), fairies and ghosts, Scotland is not short on magic.
+With Scottish myths and legends of kelpies (horse-like water spirits), fairies and ghosts, Scotland is not short on magic.
 It is also a land clad in windswept castles, wandering stags and sparkling lochs, enough to sweep you off your feet.

 You can witness the real-life landscapes and castles of Scotland that inspired this Disney film, such as Eilean Donan Castle.
 Set on a small island in a loch, you’d be forgiven for thinking a princess was held captive within its walls.

 Or journey out to the rugged cliffs of Stonehaven and walk the salt-slicked sea walls of Dunnottar Castle.
-You may even spy a selkie – seals that shapeshift into human form – swimming beneath the waves below.
+You may even spy selkies – seals that shapeshift into human form – swimming beneath the waves below.

 See how Scotland's landscapes inspired the creators of Brave by watching this video.

-“Let it go” and wander into the mystical fjords and Arctic north of Scandinavia.
-This region, encompassing parts of Norway and Sweden, provided the backdrop for Disney’s reimagination of the Snow Queen’s kingdom.
+“Let it go” and wander into the mystical fjords and snowy scenery of Scandinavia.
+This region, encompassing parts of Norway and Lapland, provided the backdrop for Disney’s reimagination of the Snow Queen’s kingdom.

-Of course, a Frozen-themed holiday wouldn’t be complete without a castle.
-Visit Lapland with the family and you could stay in Sweden’s famed IceHotel, its architecture resembling Elsa’s frozen palace.
+Of course, a Frozen-themed getaway wouldn’t be complete without a castle.
+Visit Lapland with the kids and you could take a tour of Sweden’s famed ICEHOTEL, its architecture resembling Elsa’s frozen palace.